weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 ### Binary quantization

-Binary quantization (BQ) is a technique that reduces the size of a vector index.
+Binary quantization (BQ) is a technique that can speed up vector search.
 BQ is available for the `flat` index type.

 BQ works by converting each vector to a binary representation.
 The binary representation is much smaller than the original vector.
 For example, each vector dimension requires 4 bytes, but the binary representation only requires 1 bit, representing a 32x reduction in storage requirements.
+This works to speed up search by reducing the amount of data that needs to be read from disk, and simplifying the distance calculation.

 The tradeoff is that BQ is lossy.
 The binary representation by nature omits a significant amount of information, and as a result the distance calculation is not as accurate as the original vector.

 Some vectorizers work better with BQ than others.
 Anecdotally, we have seen encouraging recall with Cohere's V3 models (e.g. `embed-multilingual-v3.0` or `embed-english-v3.0`), and OpenAI's `ada-002` model with BQ enabled.
 We advise you to test BQ with your own data and preferred vectorizer to determine if it is suitable for your use case.

 #### Over-fetching / re-scoring